Software designed to help emerging VC and PE firms growFIND OUT MORE

 CLO management is very labor-intensive, requiring setting up complex assets and accruals, managing notices and pay-downs, reconciling cash and positions, and settling loan trades.
-For each of their CLOs, managers will typically also tie out Compliance results and the underlying positional information against a trustee report on a monthly basis – an incredibly tedious process.
+For each of their CLOs, managers will typically also tie out compliance results and the underlying positional information against a trustee report on a monthly basis – an incredibly tedious process.

-Because of this, many CLO managers are starting to recognize the strategic benefits of outsourcing Loan Operations/Middle-Office functions.
-Outsourcing is an attractive alternative to the large footprint of hiring and growing an in-house team of Loan Operations staff.
-As hiring costs and overhead increase, many managers I speak with are increasingly viewing Loan Operations as a commodity, finding it more cost-effective to outsource this part of their business.
+Because of this, many CLO managers are starting to recognize the strategic benefits of outsourcing loan operations/middle-office functions.
+Outsourcing is an attractive alternative to the large footprint of hiring and growing an in-house team of loan operations staff.
+As hiring costs and overhead increase, many managers I speak with are increasingly viewing loan operations as a commodity, finding it more cost-effective to outsource this part of their business.
 This P&L equation has received increased scrutiny since a CLO platform requires significant scale to be profitable.

-To reach the scale necessary to achieve profitability, CLO Managers of all sizes are increasingly recognizing a need for applications that are well-suited to the nuances and complexities of their business.
+To reach the scale necessary to achieve profitability, CLO managers of all sizes are increasingly recognizing a need for applications that are well-suited to the nuances and complexities of their business.
 Many managers with existing proprietary systems are recognizing the advantages of buying versus building by embracing the trend towards cloud-hosted vendor applications, which includes the added benefit of expensing vendor fees to their funds.

 Allvue’s powerful CLO software was specifically built to cover the full investment lifecycle needs of CLO managers.
-Key features include support for streamlined Loan Trading (including integrations with leading execution venue and settlement systems), modeling interest and principal waterfall payments, and a robust CLO Compliance calculation engine with native support for Pre-Trade, Post-Trade and Hypothetical trade scenarios.
-Our Investment Accounting and Loan Servicing offering were designed specifically for the nuances of CLO Loan accounting and trade settlement and is seamlessly integrated into the front-office – a gap in the offerings of many of our competitors.
+Key features include support for streamlined loan trading (including integrations with leading execution venue and settlement systems), modeling interest and principal waterfall payments, and a robust CLO compliance calculation engine with native support for pre-trade, post-trade and hypothetical trade scenarios.
+Our investment accounting and loan servicing offering were designed specifically for the nuances of CLO loan accounting and trade settlement and is seamlessly integrated into the front-office – a gap in the offerings of many of our competitors.

 Managers have also realized the added benefits of having a single well-integrated solution that can handle their front-, middle-, and back-office operations.
-A single solution streamlines increasingly core functions like data management and reporting, eliminating the inefficiency and redundancy stemming from poorly-integrated disparate systems.
+A single solution streamlines increasingly core functions like data management and reporting, eliminating the inefficiency and redundancy stemming from poorly integrated disparate systems.